cqcallaw/newt/README.md

 }
 ```

-Higher order functions are also supported.
-That is, functions may be passed as function arguments:
+Higher order functions are also supported; that is, functions may be passed as function arguments:

 ```
 f:= (a:int, b:(int) -> int) -> int {